cerb/cerb.github.io/_docs/getting_started/bots.md

 We've mentioned **conversational behaviors** in a few places already.
 They're a special form of _interactive behaviors_ where the current state of a decision tree can be paused and then resumed after new input is received.
 The most common use case is when building a chat bot that prompts a user for some information and then waits for a response.

 <div class="cerb-box geek-out">
 	<p>This may seem fairly straightforward, but it's actually one of the most complex features in Cerb.
-Not only does a resumed behavior need to remember its current node and dictionary, but it may also be within two levels deep in subroutines and on the tenth iteration of a loop.
+Not only does a resumed behavior need to remember its current node and dictionary, but it may also be two levels deep in subroutines and on the tenth iteration of a loop.
 Recursion, recursion, recursion.
 Since this is a stateless HTTP request, and Cerb typically responds within tens of milliseconds before closing the connection, the entire state of the decision tree needs to be quickly rebuilt and replayed up to that point on the next HTTP request without any duplicate effects.</p>
 </div>